15 Wineries to Visit This Summer in Missouri

 Red Moose Vineyard

-Nestled in the rolling hills of the Ozarks Highland, visiting Red Moose Vineyard feels like dropping by the home of a friend or neighbor.
-In recent years, several of their wines received medals at the Missouri Wine Competition, like the “Four Corners,” a dry red that marries Red Moose’s estate-grown Norton and Chambourcin grapes.
+Visiting Red Moose Vineyard, nestled in the rolling hills of the Ozarks Highland, feels like dropping by the home of a friend or neighbor.
+In recent years, several of its wines received medals at the Missouri Wine Competition, like the “Four Corners,” a dry red that marries Red Moose’s estate-grown Norton and Chambourcin grapes.
 Bring a picnic basket or enjoy light fare and snacks at the winery during your tasting, and take home a bottle of “Fruition” for a good cause—the proceeds benefit rotating local and national nonprofit organizations.

 Peaceful Bend Vineyard

 Married couple Katie Nott and Clyde Gill have operated Peaceful Bend since 1998, utilizing their years of expertise in the beverage-and-wine industry.
 Located just outside Steelville, the winery crafts complex blends named after various creeks and rivers winding through the surrounding area.
-In 2016, a fire destroyed their facility, but fortunately, this year patrons can visit Peaceful Bend’s brand-new building and support the winery as they expand their business to include a craft brewery and an on-site eatery.
+In 2016, a fire destroyed the facility, but fortunately, this winery rebuilt and relaunched in 2018 and has expanded the business to include craft beer and an eatery.

 Chandler Hill Vineyards

 Situated on a hilltop at the entrance to Missouri Wine Country, Chandler Hill’s legacy dates back to the 1870s, when a freed slave named Joseph Chandler settled on the land.
 Today, the winery proudly leans into its history through a display of relics and artifacts.
-Known for its energetic atmosphere, a weekend outing at Chandler Hill feels like a party—enjoy live music on the deck overlooking the countryside and cure your hunger with the restaurant’s delectable bistro fare, like the apple-and-brie flatbread or the artisan cheese plate.
-On Sundays, the winery offers a Sunday brunch buffet complete with a Bloody Mary bar.
+Thanks to the energetic atmosphere, a weekend outing at Chandler Hill feels like a party—enjoy live music on the deck overlooking the countryside and cure your hunger with the restaurant’s delectable bistro fare, like the apple and brie flatbread or the artisan cheese plate.
+The winery offers yoga on select weekends and a Sunday brunch buffet complete with a bloody mary bar.

 Adam Puchta Winery

 Adam Puchta Winery has been owned and operated by the same family since 1855, making it the oldest family farm winery in all of Missouri.
-Knowledgeable employees offer tastings in a rustic old barn, and unlike most other wineries, they pair wine with food, offering crackers and chocolate as palate cleansers between glasses.
+Knowledgeable employees offer tastings in a rustic old barn, and, unlike at most other wineries, they pair wine with food, offering crackers and chocolate as palate cleansers between glasses.
 As another bonus, the $5 sampling fee includes eight samples instead of the usual five, and dessert wine tastings are available to add for just $1 apiece.
-Their calendar is stacked with special events all year round to enjoy at their extensive outdoor seating area with a glass or wine or frozen cocktail in hand.
+The calendar is stacked with special events all year round to enjoy at the extensive outdoor seating area with a glass of wine in hand.

 Chaumette Vineyards and Winery

 For a special event or a longer sojourn, Chaumette offers a “wine-resort destination” with private villas, an elegant pool, a full-service restaurant and tasteful event venues.
 The villas, which can accommodate large parties, encompass spacious rooms and grand baths on the winery’s sublime property.
-The warmer temperatures that characterize the Saline Creek River Valley distinguish Chaumette’s wines from other state wine regions.
-Like others on this list, they emphasize drier varieties, like the Chambourcin and the Chardonel, two popular hybrids.
+The warmer temperatures that characterize the Saline Creek River Valley distinguish Chaumette’s wines from those produced in other parts of the state.
+Like most of the wineries on this list, Chaumette emphasizes drier varieties, like the Chambourcin and the Chardonel, two popular hybrids.

 Augusta Winery is the quaint, intimate sister to Montelle Winery.
-Their friendly staff know Augusta’s wines inside and out, and enjoy sharing their expertise as they talk you through your tasting lineup.
-Pick up a bottle or a glass at the tasting room, then stroll up the block to the seating area covered by a leafy vine-laced trellis.
-Visitors rave about their dry wines (try the crisp rosé!) and modest prices by the bottle.
+The friendly staff knows Augusta’s award-winning wines inside and out, and they all enjoy sharing their expertise as they talk you through your tasting lineup.
+Pick up a bottle or a glass at the tasting room, then stroll up the block to the seating area to enjoy locally produced cheese and sausages while sitting under a leafy, vine-laced trellis.
+Visitors rave about the dry wines (try the crisp rosé!) and modest prices by the bottle.

 The Balducci experience highlights the Balducci family’s Italian roots.
-In 1906, their forebears left Italy for the United States, and ever since, the Balducci’s have made a name for themselves in the wine-and-beverage industry, applying their artistry to the winery’s food and drink options.
-Try the deep dish pizza and their wide selection of wines on the drier side.
+In 1906, their forebears left Italy for the United States, and ever since, the Balduccis have made a name for themselves in the wine and beverage industry, applying their artistry to the winery’s food and drink options.
+Come for live music on the weekends and try the deep dish pizza and the wide selection of wines.

-Noboleis’ extensive portfolio contains over 22 wines running the gamut of taste—from dry to sweet; from chewy reds to crisp whites.
-Patrons can sample limited offerings in addition to the classic menu, like their sweet port, dessert wines and Estate Reserve wines.
-Outside food is welcome, or snack on their signature pizzas and lighter appetizers at the tasting room.
+Noboleis’ extensive portfolio contains more than 22 wines running the gamut of taste—from dry to sweet and from chewy reds to crisp whites.
+Patrons can sample limited offerings in addition to the classic menu, like the sweet port, dessert wines and Estate Reserve wines.
+Outside food is welcome, or you can snack on the signature pizzas and lighter appetizers at the tasting room.

 Boenker Hill Vineyards & Winery

-Boenker Hill is hailed as a hidden gem in Bridgeton, Missouri, with a butterfly garden, manicured grounds spanning 34 acres, and a two-state hilltop view.
+Boenker Hill is hailed as a hidden gem in Bridgeton, Missouri, with a butterfly garden, manicured grounds spanning 34 acres and a two-state hilltop view.
 The Boenker family farm has raised crops on the land since the 1800s.
-Easily accessible from both St. Louis and St. Charles, the winery hosts live music throughout the summer and offers wine slushies to beat the oppressive humidity.
+Just five miles west from Lambert Field and easily accessible from both St. Louis and St. Charles, the winery hosts live music throughout the summer and offers wine slushies to beat the oppressive humidity.

 After catching live music at Augusta, wind your way up the tree-shaded lane to its sister winery Montelle, perched atop a hill with a stunning panoramic view of the river valley below.
 The first winery in the state with a distillery, Montelle boasts a sweet and tangy lineup of fruit wines and flavored brandy.
-Consider arriving early on the weekends to snag a table, as its expansive deck teems with families grooving to live music.
-We’re looking forward to the “Symphony & Sunset” event on June 1, featuring a trombone quartet from the St. Louis Symphony.
+Consider arriving early on the weekends to snag a table, as its expansive deck with a view of the Missouri River Valley teems with families grooving to live music.

 Cedar Lake Cellars

 Cedar Lake exudes a fairy tale-like magic, with its 370 acres, classic red barn and two glistening lakes in the heart of Warren County.
 Cedar Lake markets itself as an ideal event space for weddings, corporate events and more.
 Outside food is prohibited, unlike more picnic-friendly wineries, as are folks under 21 years old.
-Its weekend lunches, dinners and Sunday brunches are welcome excuses to treat yourself, with menu items like the beef-brisket sandwich and the smokehouse nachos.
+Its weekend lunches, dinners and Sunday brunches are welcome excuses to treat yourself.
+For an upscale sit-down dinner, visit the Dining Room and Tasting Bar.
+For a more casual bite, visit the Smokehouse has barbecue favorites provided by St. Louis’ own Sugarfire Smoke House.

 Villa Antonio Winery

-Located just a few miles of the highway in Hillsboro, Villa Antonio, like Balducci Vineyards, celebrates its founders’ Italian heritage.
-Antonio and Fernanda Polesel craft their wines by hand in the Northern Italian tradition and serve wood-fired pizza and Italian desserts out of the in-house kitchen, infusing the Villa Antonio experience with the taste and charm of old Italy.
-Visitors can commune over a bottle of a wine and cheesy slices or food from their own picnic baskets to the sounds of live music.
+Located just a few miles off the highway in Hillsboro, Villa Antonio, like Balducci Vineyards, celebrates its founders’ Italian heritage.
+Antonio and Fernanda Polesel craft their wines by hand in the northern Italian tradition and serve wood-fired pizza and Italian desserts out of the in-house kitchen, infusing the Villa Antonio experience with the taste and charm of old Italy.
+Visitors can commune over a bottle of a wine and wood-fired pizza or relax and listen to the sounds of live music.

-Pirtle is famed for its detailed, quality-oriented philosophy and its bucolic ambiance, housed in a former Lutheran Evangelical Church built by German immigrants in 1867.
-Explore their new indoor space, including a wine bar and ample seating, or head outside to the vine-covered wine garden adjacent to the winery.
-For fans of sweeter, juicier varieties, try the fruit wines, with unexpected flavors like Apple and Blueberry.
+Famed for its detailed, quality-oriented philosophy and its bucolic ambiance, Pirtle is housed in a former Lutheran Evangelical Church built by German immigrants in 1867.
+Explore the new indoor space, including a wine bar with ample seating, or head outside to the vine-covered wine garden adjacent to the winery.
+Fans of sweeter, juicier varieties should try a wine slushy or fruit wines, with unexpected flavors like apple and blueberry.

 St. James Winery